SoftwareSandbox/effit-challenge/CaptainsLog.md

+## 2019/04/06 - Using functional package names instead of technical ones

 ## 2019/04/06 - WebMvcTest vs. SpringBootTest
 `@SpringBootTest` requires your test `@Configuration` to be in a separate class (probably because of initialization order).